 Shareholders will be requested to approve the new LTI plan at the 2022 AGM.
-The main changes from the 2016 LTI plan are specifically related to the introduction of a post-termination shareholding requirement for members of the GEC, and the removal of the accelerated vesting regime for all participants whose services are terminated under good leaver provisions, thus ensuring awards vest at their normal vesting date.
+The main changes from the 2016 LTI plan are specifically related to the introduction of a post-termination shareholding We are driven to ensure that ESG issues receive the necessary attention and to this end the incentive targets for 2023 focus on Sasol's drive to decarbonise.

+requirement for members of the GEC, and the removal of the accelerated vesting regime for all participants whose services are terminated under good leaver provisions, thus ensuring awards vest at their normal vesting date.